Viscount Allendale

 Viscount Allendale, of Allendale and Hexham in the County of Northumberland, is a title in the Peerage of the United Kingdom.
 It was created on 5 July 1911 for the Liberal politician Wentworth Beaumont, 2nd Baron Allendale.
 The title of Baron Allendale, of Allendale and Hexham in the County of Northumberland, had been created in the Peerage of the United Kingdom on 20 July 1906 for his father, the Yorkshire mining magnate and Liberal Member of Parliament, Wentworth Beaumont.
 The first Viscount's son, the second Viscount, notably served as Lord Lieutenant of Northumberland between 1949 and 1956.
 As of 2017 the titles are held by the latter's grandson, the fourth Viscount, who succeeded his father in 2002.

 Several other members of the Beaumont family have also gained distinction.
 Thomas Wentworth Beaumont, father of the first Baron, was a politician.
 Hubert Beaumont, third son of the first Baron Allendale, was a Liberal politician.
 His grandson was Timothy Beaumont, Baron Beaumont of Whitley.

-The family seats are Bywell Hall, in Bywell and Stocksfield Hall, in Stocksfield, both in Northumberland.
-They also owned Bretton Hall in West Yorkshire.
+The family seats is Bywell Hall, in Bywell, Northumberland.
+They also formerly owned Stocksfield Hall, in Stocksfield, Northumberland, and Bretton Hall in West Yorkshire.